Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Method

-In the CC-Expansion step, we expand CC predictions that are not contained in any instances in our original segmentation map.
-Intuitively, these represent CC points of cells that should have been identified but were somehow missed in the segmentation map.
-Using a single backward pass in LRP on the identified blobs in the CC outputs, we obtain an "explanation" heatmap of the positive cell-center predictions, which closely resembles the shape of those cells.
-After applying a heatmap threshold, an approximate instance segmentation of the cells in the original image is obtained.
-In order to prevent repeat cells or generating new clumps of cells, an overlap threshold is implemented to discard instances with large overlaps with any existing cells.
-This situation happens occasionally on some oddly-shaped cells or clumps of cells.
+Next is the \emph{Expand} step, which is short for CC-Expansion.
+We first identify CC predictions that are not contained in any instances in our original segmentation map -- intuitively, these represent CC points of cells that should have been identified but were missed in the segmentation map.
+We next ``expand" these CC points into entire cell instances.
+Using a single backward pass in LRP on the identified blobs in the CC outputs, we obtain an "explanation" heatmap of the positive CC predictions, which closely resembles the shape of those cells.
+Intuitively, this is because each positive CC prediction should be explained by the presence of a cell instance around it (which is materialized using LRP).
+After applying a heatmap threshold, we obtain the instance segmentation map of these cells.
+We note that this method is \textit{efficient} as \textit{only one LRP backward pass is needed per input sample}.
+Furthermore, in order to prevent repeat cells or generating new clumps of cells, an overlap threshold ($\frac{|Cell_1 \cap Cell_2|}{min(|Cell_1|,|Cell_2|)}$) is implemented to discard instances with large overlaps with any existing cells.

-As the difference in cell sizes can be very large, we find that the overlap threshold ($\frac{|Cell_1 \cap Cell_2|}{min(|Cell_1|,|Cell_2|)}$) works better than the IoU threshold which is more commonly used.
-In practice, we find that the cells found by this step are often small, obscure and sometimes even unlabelled in the ground truth annotations.
-We discuss this further in the results section.